huaweicloud/terraform-provider-huaweicloud/website/docs/r/cce_cluster_v3.html.md

 * `multi_az` - (Optional) Enable multiple AZs for the cluster, only when using HA flavors.
 Changing this parameter will create a new cluster resource.

 * `eip` - (Optional) EIP address of the cluster.
 Changing this parameter will create a new cluster resource.

+* `kube_proxy_mode` - (Optional) Service forwarding mode.
+Two modes are available:

+  - iptables: Traditional kube-proxy uses iptables rules to implement service load balancing.
+In this mode, too many iptables rules will be generated when many services are deployed.
+In addition, non-incremental updates will cause a latency and even obvious performance issues in the case of heavy service traffic.
+  - ipvs: Optimized kube-proxy mode with higher throughput and faster speed.
+This mode supports incremental updates and can keep connections uninterrupted during service updates.
+It is suitable for large-sized clusters.

 ## Attributes Reference